Sandcastle Waterpark

 Sandcastle Waterpark is a water park located in the Pittsburgh suburb of West Homestead.
 It opened in 1989, and is located on a 67 acre piece of land along the banks of the Monongahela River.

 The park contains sixteen water slides, several swimming pools, and a handful of other attractions.
 It is owned by Herschend.

 History

-The site that Sandcastle occupies was formerly a railroad yard for U.S. Steel.
+The site that the park occupies was formerly a railroad yard for U.S. Steel.
 In 1988, Kennywood Entertainment Company bought the land and began construction on the park.
-Sandcastle officially opened to the public in July 1989.
+Sandcastle Waterpark officially opened to the public in July 1989.
 In 2007, the park was sold to Parques Reunidos.

-In early 2025, the park was sold to Herschend.
+In early 2025, the park was sold once again to Herschend.